My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Entry to Carew Castle and Tidal Mill costs £6.50 and can be booked online here.
 Parking is free.

-3/ Pembroke Castle
+Afternoon – Pembroke Castle

 If one castle isn’t enough on your Pembrokeshire road trip, why not have two?!

-Pembroke Castle was the birthplace of Henry VII, first king in the legendary Tudor Dynasty, and is steeped in over 1000 years of (often quite gory) history.
 It’s what I would call a *proper* castle, with masses of towers, staircases, narrow corridors, and ramparts giving amazing views out over the surrounding area (so you can watch out for advancing armies!).

 Pembroke Castle, Wales, on a sunny day with blue skies